AdobeDocs/workfront.sv-SE/help/quicksilver/maestro/views/manage-the-table-view.md

 ### Lägg till kolumner (eller fält) {#add-columns}

-Kolumnrubrikerna i en Maestro-tabellvy visar fält som är kopplade till posterna i vyn.
-Samma fält som visas i tabellvyn visas även i detaljavsnittet för en Maestro-post.
+Kolumnrubrikerna i en tabellvy visar fält som är kopplade till posterna i vyn.
+Samma fält som visas i tabellvyn visas även i avsnittet Detaljer för en post.
 Mer information finns i [Redigera poster](../records/edit-records.md).

 <!--this is not available yet:You can display record fields (or columns) in both a table and a timeline view.
 However, the number of columns displayed in the table of the timeline view is limited and you cannot add columns in addition to those selected by default.-->